andreadelucca/webpage_manager/README.md

 - Font Awesome, version 5.15.2
 - Highcharts, version 9.0.0;

+Based on the most spetacular, fantastic, awesome framework that i call "Laradino"

 Furthermore, we'll convert the entire project to use VueJS and NodeJS, with PostgreSQL or Oracle databases

 Feel free to give me a donate ;)